khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 When the `with` block finishes, it makes sure to close the file, even if there were exceptions.

-When you create a dependency with `yield`, **FastAPI** will internally convert it to a context manager, and combine it with some other related tools.
+When you create a dependency with `yield`, **ReadyAPI** will internally convert it to a context manager, and combine it with some other related tools.

 ### Using context managers in dependencies with `yield`

 !!! warning
     This is, more or less, an "advanced" idea.

-    If you are just starting with **FastAPI** you might want to skip it for now.
+    If you are just starting with **ReadyAPI** you might want to skip it for now.

 In Python, you can create Context Managers by <a href="https://docs.python.org/3/reference/datamodel.html#context-managers" class="external-link" target="_blank">creating a class with two methods: `__enter__()` and `__exit__()`</a>.

-You can also use them inside of **FastAPI** dependencies with `yield` by using `with` or `async with` statements inside of the dependency function:
+You can also use them inside of **ReadyAPI** dependencies with `yield` by using `with` or `async with` statements inside of the dependency function:

 ```Python hl_lines="1-9  13"